 My name is Niels ’t Hooft.
 I was born in Leiderdorp, The Netherlands in 1980, grew up in Leiden, and now live in Utrecht with my wife Annemieke and daughters Mia and Sun.
 (Photo by Karlien ’t Hooft.)

-- Toki Tori 2 is released by Two Tribes, an ambitious puzzle adventure game for which I developed the backstory.
+- Two Tribes releases Toki Tori 2, an ambitious puzzle adventure game for which I developed the backstory.

 - My third novel, De verdwijners, is published by Atlas Contact, which I celebrate with a first-of-a-kind read test.